African American Mental Health

 Why Does Mental Health Matter?

 Without mental health we cannot be healthy.
 Any part of the body—including the brain—can get sick.
 We all experience emotional ups and downs from time to time caused by events in our lives.
 Mental health conditions go beyond these emotional reactions to specific situations.
 They are medical conditions that cause changes in how we think and feel and in our mood.
-These changes can alter your life since they make it hard to relate to others and function the way you used to.
-Without proper treatment, mental health conditions can worsen and make it hard to live day-to-day life.
+These changes can alter your life because they make it hard to relate to others and function the way you used to.
+Without proper treatment, mental health conditions can worsen and make day-to-day life hard.

 How Do Mental Health Conditions Affect the African American Community?